 - Updated precedent documents available to the internal team, external legal service providers and business customers – 16.1%.

-Contract-wrangling.
-Given the vast amounts of contracts handled by the average Legal Department, it is a natural target for initial legal operations efforts.
+Given the vast amounts of contracts handled by the average in-house legal team, it is a natural target for initial legal operations efforts.
 Several projects to better control the contract process are in development, among them:

 - A centralized and searchable precedent bank for common contracts – 18.1%;